fhiso/sources-and-citations/creators-name.md

     ListSeparator  ::=  S '&&' S

-[*Editorial note &mdash;* There is not yet consensus on the choice of `ListSeparator`, both in terms of the punctuator and whether surrounding whitespace should be required.]
+{.ednote} There is not yet consensus on the choice of `ListSeparator`, both in terms of the punctuator and whether surrounding whitespace should be required.

 By convention in this standard, the grammar production for such a list is the name of the individual item's production suffixed by `List`.  <a